Introduction to Scrum Epic

 - Sometimes confusion is created around the end deliverable from the Epic, as can be viewed as just large user stories by the Team.

-- The chances of ambiguity increases as the team try to estimate Epics at a very high level, such estimates will not be of any use if not served any purpose in reporting.
+- The chances of ambiguity increase as the team try to estimate Epics at a very high level; such estimates will not be of any use if not served any purpose in reporting.

 - Epic is worked upon as per an organizational approach that suits their needs as there is no fixed way to work on the Epic.

 This has been a guide to Scrum Epic.
 Here we have discussed the task, benefits, and pitfalls of scrum epic with examples and important tips.
 You can also go through our other suggested articles to learn more –